 protected landmark properties, vistas, and sites under the Historic Preservation Ordinance of Palm Beach.
 Areas like Worth Avenue are a great place to admire some of the historical architecture within the town, featuring Mediterranean-Revival and Neoclassical styles that are mimicked by the more modern constructions in the area.
 Other areas and landmarks like Phipps Plaza, Royal Parks Bridge, and Regents Park are part of the National Register of Historic Places.

-Palm Beach itself was settled in 1872 and was originally known as Lake Worth.
+Palm Beach history itself was settled in 1872 and was originally known as Lake Worth.
 The historic sites today, like the Coconut Grove House and the Royal Poinciana Hotel, were created from the town’s growing population and popularity as a vacation destination and winter residence.
 Palm Beach was officially incorporated in 1911 and blossomed into the desirable location it is today.

 Pros of buying historic